-Jarosik made just fourteen appearances for Chelsea that season, mostly as a substitute, and was widely considered a flop.
-But it doesn’t mean he hasn’t enjoyed the experience.
+Jarosik made just 14 appearances for Chelsea that season, mostly as a substitute, and was widely considered a flop.
+But it doesn’t mean he hadn’t enjoyed the experience.

 “So, Jose obviously was in the super business one.
 But as soon as we took off, he came to the players who were in a regular business class, and said, ‘Hey guys.
 You know what, you should be in the super business class, not me.
 I didn’t play a single minute.
 So I’ll stay here, and you go there.’

 “Many years have passed from that day but I still remember it.
 It was very cool.”